almet/markdown-doc/articles/dependency-injection.md

 it's the container's role to resolve, in the right order, all dependencies, keeping the object management simple for the developer (you!).

-Sofware concepts
+Software concepts
 -----------------

 Now that you're fluent with dependency injection and inversion of control, we can start to talk about **how** to make a dependency injection container.

-Concepts exposed here are simple, provides a structure for the container, and allow us to see clearly what is the good place and role of each class we made.
+Concepts exposed here are simple, provide a structure for the container, and allow us to see clearly what is the good place and role of each class we made.